grillitype/web-fonts-guide/README.md

 ![Image to explain features](assets/features-explainer.gif)

 You can use font-feature-settings to activate stylistic alternates, discretionary ligatures, different types of figures available in a font, turn on small caps, and other handy things.

+Warning: Because font-feature-settings is used to set many potential OpenType features at once, you can’t just define a single setting differently as your other choices will not be inherited.
+You need to redefine all of them if you want to change anything for child elements.

 A great resource to test out OpenType features and easily put together your required CSS code is [Clagnut’s OpenType CSS Sandbox](http://clagnut.com/sandbox/css3/) by Richard Rutter.